codfish92/fortranLehmer/README.md

 To include in a file, the syntax 'use Lehmer' is required.
 Put this line above the 'implicit none' line.
 You must run the 'g95 -c mod_lehmer.f95' to generate the object code.
 You then run 'g95 yourFile.f95 mod_lehmer.o'

+refer to the stats.f95 and test.f95 files for refrence on how to make calls to the module.